First Previous Page 166 of 174 Next Last

 Step 2:

-Now I want to make a "Clapper" So I draw it with the rectangle tool.
+Now I want to make a little Explorer Window with some programs in it.
+So I draw the simple shapes with boxes.

 Step 3:

-Now I take our clapper and lean it back against our file with the perspective tool.
+I take those boxes and group them, then I slant them back against the folder with the perspective tool.

 Step 4: